Lostmyname/product-package-publisher/README.md

 # Product NPM package publisher

-This Action creates an NPM package from product and publishes it to the registry using the appropriate versioning.
+This Action creates an NPM package of the project is run into and publishes it to the registry using the appropriate versioning.

+Certain files that are relevant to package installation and distribution are always included in the package.
+For example, `package.json`, `README.md`, `LICENSE`, and so on.

+If there is a "files" list in `package.json`, then only the files specified will be included.
+(If directories are specified, then they will be walked recursively and their contents included, subject to the same ignore rules.)

 If the action is triggered by a `push` event on the master branch, it creates a latest version and it publishes it to the NPM Github